-Every day as an entrepreneur, you’ll need to make tough decisions.
+As an entrepreneur, you’ll need to make tough decisions every day.
 You’ll need to be able to quickly decide on everything from how to price your product or service to where to invest your profits or how to deal with an unforeseen crisis.

 Decision-making is vital.

 This means you can’t allow yourself to be bogged down by analysis paralysis and, instead, need to find ways to quickly and easily analyze possible scenarios and make the best decision.
 Allowing yourself to dwell too much on any one decision can become a drain on yourself and your entire business.

 Then, you have to be able to move on with your day.

 In almost any kind of business, the owner will need to do sales.
 Even if you’re not selling a product or service directly, you need to be able to sell your business to partners, employees, or customers.
 You need to be able to speak intelligently and passionately about what you do and why you do it.

 As your company grows, your role may change.
 But especially in the early days, your chief responsibility will be to sell, sell, sell.

 Entrepreneur and billionaire Mark Cuban listed the ability to sell as the number-one thing you need to be great at in business.

 This means not being afraid to fail or face rejection — it means being able to keep composure in the face of pushback or tense negotiations.